me-asri/rtptun/README.md

 ## Disclaimer
 __Here be dragons!__

-I'm no security expert and I've written this software just to learn a thing or two about networking.
+I'm no security expert, I've written this software just to learn a thing or two about networking.
+I'm not responsible if Lum-chan invades your home and steals your cookies.

 Use this software at your own discretion.